 - Open a City Index account, or log in if you’re already a customer

 - Search for the company you want to trade in our award-winning platform

 - Choose your position and size, and your stop and limit levels

 Alternatively, you can practise trading defensive stocks risk free in our demo account.

 How to find good defensive stocks

-The main way of finding a defensive stock is looking at its beta – the measure of a stock’s volatility compared to the wider market.
+The main way of finding a defensive stock is by looking at its beta – a measure of a stock’s volatility compared to the wider market.
 Typically, defensive stocks will have a lower beta, as they’re less affected by price swings.

 You can also identify defensive stocks by looking for companies that have consistently paid out dividends over the years, including during recessions.

 But there is no one-size-fits-all method to evaluate defensive stocks.
 Some firms have paid out a combination of high dividends and enjoyed significant share price growth compared to their peers.
 Others have seen their share prices fall but continued to pay out dividends.

 Using various measurements, such as the dividend yield, EPS and P/E ratio, together with the share price movements of the short, medium and long term, should enable you to make informed decisions about which defensive stocks to trade.